VisTrails/VisTrails/doc/usersguide/packages.rst

 By default, ports will accept any number of connections or parameters.
 However, the :py:meth:`.Module.get_input` method will only access *one* of the inputs, and which one is not well-defined.
 To access *all* of the inputs, developers should use the :py:meth:`.Module.get_input_list` method.
 The spreadsheet package uses this feature, so look there for usage examples (vistrails/packages/spreadsheet/basic_widgets.py)

-In addition, VisTrails 2.1 introduced new port configuration arguments :py:attr:`InputPort.min_conns` and :py:attr:`InputPort.max_conns` that allow developers to enforce specific cardinalities on their ports.
+In addition, VisTrails 2.1 introduced new port configuration arguments :py:attr:`~.config.InputPort.min_conns` and :py:attr:`~.config.InputPort.max_conns` that allow developers to enforce specific cardinalities on their ports.
 For example, a port that required at least two inputs could set ``min_conns=2``, and a port that does not accept more than a single input could set ``max_conns=1``.
-Currently, the values for ``min_conns`` and ``max_conns`` default to 0 and -1, respectively, which means that no connections are required and any number of connections are allowed.
+Currently, the values for :py:attr:`~.config.InputPort.min_conns` and :py:attr:`~.config.InputPort.max_conns` default to 0 and -1, respectively, which means that no connections are required and any number of connections are allowed.
 These will eventually be enforced by the GUI to help users building workflows.

 .. index::
    pair: ports; shape